 The streets and squares are lovely, bars and restaurants spill out on into the open air, there are fascinating museums (flamenco, bullfighting) and magnificent Roman remains.

-At its heart is the mezquitaor mosque that has an integrity that even the cathedral rudely inserted in its centre couldn’t destroy.
+At Cordoba’s heart is the mezquitaor mosque that has an integrity that even the cathedral rudely inserted in its centre couldn’t destroy.

 Its rhythm of slender columns with their double horseshoe arches reaches in every direction, repeating symmetry as far as the eye can see.